-Playing simple, but fun, math games is a fantastic way to not only stimulate your child’s mental math abilities, but also an ideal way of improving number facts.
+Practicing mental math can help children improve other math skills.
+That’s why developing the skill of mental math for kids through playing simple, but fun, math games is a fantastic way to not only stimulate your child’s mental math abilities but also an ideal way of improving number facts.

 With this fun card game, your child will master his multiplication facts in no time!
 Shuffle a deck of cards and deal them face down, giving each player an equal number.
-Assign the picture cards a value of 10 and the aces a value of 11.
+Assign the picture cards a value of 10 and the aces, a value of 11.
 Each player turns two cards face up, reads the number sentence and supplies the answer.
-For example, if your child draws a 7 and an 8, he says 7×8=56.
-If you draw a 6 and a 4, you say 6×4=24.
+For example, if your child draws a 7 and an 8, he says, “7×8=56.”
+If you draw a 6 and a 4, you say, “6×4=24.”
 Because his product is larger, he wins the four cards and puts them at the bottom of his pile.
 Continue the game until one player runs out of cards.

 101 and Out